gfngfn/Sesterl/README.md

   * [ ] Pattern matching
 * [ ] Mutual recursion by generalized `letrec`-expressions
 * [ ] Pattern matching by generalized `let`-expressions

+## References

+* Simon Fowler. *Typed Concurrent Functional Programming with Channels, Actors, and Sessions*.
+PhD thesis, University of Edinburgh, 2019.
+* Dominic Orchard and Nobuko Yoshida.
+Effects as sessions, sessions as effects.
+In *Proceedings of the 43rd Annual ACM SIGPLAN-SIGACT Symposium on Principles of Programming Languages (POPL’16)*, pp. 568–581, 2016.